Estimated Quote Costing

 If there are 16 total estimated hours, and three technicians (one lead, and two additional), the lead tech will get 5 hours 20 min, and the Addt’l Wrkr's will get 10 hours 40 min (5 hours 20 min for each tech).

-b.
-Estimated Hourly Rate
+Estimated Hourly Rate on Desktop

 The hourly rate used, will be calculated by looking at all field tickets within 30 days of the Quote date.
 However, this rate can vary based off of the cost approach.